-Long-time readers of The Archaeology of Tomb Raider will probably be familiar with my series, Lara’s Travels, which looks at the various real-life locations Ms Croft has visited over the years.
-Places which include Meteora, the Greek monastic complex which may have been the inspiration for Tomb Raider 1’s St Francis’ Folly, and Jan Mayen, the icy, volcanic island which made an appearance in Tomb Raider: Underworld.
+Long-time visitors to this site will probably be familiar with my Lara’s Travels series, which examines the various real-life locations Ms Croft has visited over the years.
+Places which include Meteora, the Greek monastic complex that inspired St Francis’ Folly, and Jan Mayen, the icy, volcanic island which made an appearance in Tomb Raider: Underworld.

-Lara’s globetrotting adventures have inspired many to follow in her footsteps and see these famous landmarks for themselves.
-And here are 5 fans who have done just that:
+These globetrotting adventures have inspired many to follow in Lara Croft’s footsteps and see these famous landmarks for themselves.
+And here are 5 fans who have done just that!

 1) Mary Goodden – Well-Rendered